10 Effective Foot Exercises for Neuropathy to Improve Circulation and Relieve Nerve Pain

 How to do it:

-- Sit and place a small massage ball or tennis ball under one foot.
+• Place a small massage ball, tennis ball, or similar object under one foot.

-- Roll it slowly back and forth from heel to toe.
+• Roll it slowly from your heel to your toes, applying gentle pressure.

 8. Toe Splays